Think up a problem yourself (problems 1, 2, 3). Invent yourself and solve a problem on the given theme.

 5. Distribution function

-Determine experimentally what part of a sufficiently large time interval the ball is in the range of heights HH+dH and explain the result.
+Determine experimentally what part of a sufficiently large time interval the ball is in the range of heights H, H+dH and explain the result.

 6. Acceleration